Smartling/SmartlingHelp/_articles/files/translating-adobe-indesign-files.md

 You can also provide document instructions to provide context.
 By attaching a JPG or PDF export of the InDesign document in the original language and providing instructions about the document, you can create an excellent reference for translators to help them understand context.
 Remember that not all translators can open the IDML file so Smartling strongly recommends that you provide context via instructions.

-<div class="info"> you need to convert a batch of Adobe InDesign files from their native file format (.indd) to InDesign Markup Language format (IDML) there are applications that can assist with the process. </div>
+<div class="info"> If you need to convert a batch of Adobe InDesign files from their native file format (.indd) to InDesign Markup Language format (IDML) there are applications that can assist with the process. </div>

 ## Adobe InDesign format translation workflow